bhagwandas786/Next-Gen-LlaMA-Deployment-3Fs/README.md

 - *API and CLI access for both interactive and programmatic usage*

-*This final project is collaboratively developed by Bhagwan Das Rathore and Wasiq Mahmood as part of their DevOps foundation course under the guidance of Muzamil Bilwani.*
+*This final project is collaboratively developed by Bhagwan Das Rathore and Wasiq Mahmood as part of DevOps foundation course under the guidance of Muzamil Bilwani.*